owebster/MS2-Welcome-to-Wales/README.md

    * Fixed on the 15th January 2021 by adjusting bootstrap navbar styling

 * Maps Marker duplicating on-top of each-other when multiple button click occurs
+   * Fixed on the 20th January 2021 by adding an addition function for clearing all layers, then adding this function to the `.click()`calls on each button click

 * Weather section overlapping on small to medium devices
    * Fixed on 15th January 2021 by adjusting min-screen size options in style.css file